This article has links to products and services we love, which we may make commission from.

 There’s a handful of food places along the seafront.

 Grab a soup and toasty at the Vintage Tea Room and cake from Anstruther Deli.

 Hotels in Anstruther

-The Waterfront is also a four-star hotel with restaurant which serves a cooked breakfast for guests each morning.
-The decor is contemporary and it is located… on the waterfront.
+- The Waterfront is also a four-star hotel with a restaurant which serves a cooked breakfast for guests each morning.
+The decor is contemporary, and it is located… on the waterfront.

 Getting to the East Neuk of Fife

 This is when our public transport really starts to let us down.

 From Edinburgh, you would take two buses (towards St Andrews), which takes over 2 hours (closer to 3 hours).